- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 - My Account

-*On this date in 1974, Australopithecus afarensis or AL 288-1, was discovered in Ethiopia.
-This was several hundred pieces of bone fossils representing 40 percent of the skeleton of a female of the hominin species.
+*On this date in 1974, Australopithecus afarensis, or AL 288-1, was discovered in Ethiopia.
+These were several hundred pieces of bone fossils representing 40 percent of the skeleton of a female of the hominin species.

-There was discussion of the risks of damage to the unique fossils, and other museums preferred to display casts of the fossil assembly.
+There was a discussion of the risks of damage to the unique fossils, and other museums preferred to display casts of the fossil assembly.
 The original fossils were returned to Ethiopia in 2013, and subsequent exhibitions have used casts.
-A 2016 study proposes that Australopithecus afarensis was also to a large extent tree-dwelling, though the extent of this is debated.
+A 2016 study proposes that Australopithecus afarensis was also largely tree-dwelling, though the extent of this is debated.